EasyIME/PIME/README.md

-# NodeIME
+# PIME

 Implement input methods easily for Windows via Text Services Framework:
 *   LibIME contains a library which aims to be a simple wrapper for Windows Text Service Framework (TSF).
-*   NodeTextService contains an backbone implementation of Windows text service for using libIME.
+*   PIMETextService contains an backbone implementation of Windows text service for using libIME.
-*   casablanca contains Microsoft REST C++ SDK (https://casablanca.codeplex.com/) licensed under Apache 2 license.
+*   The python server part requires pywin32 package

 All parts are licensed under GNU LGPL v2.1 license.